ErinaTheDummy/SwordToShield/SpellCompendium.md

 Description:
 You instantaneously repair a tear or break in an object with magical energy.
 As long as the break is no larger than 1 feet in any dimension this spell fixes it as if it was never broken.
+When this spell is cast on a construct the construct regains 1d8 hitpoints.

 ```